Skip to Content

 Supervisors must notify the Future Learning Lab of any changes to hours.

 I-CUREUS students will be paid biweekly by the Future Learning Lab and Research Accounting.
-Pay is split 50/50 between the Future Learning Lab and the supervisor and as such, students’ initial payments may be delayed and subject to payroll deadlines.
+Students’ initial payments may be delayed and subject to payroll deadlines.

 Students are responsible for ensuring their information is up to date in Human Resources and Payroll.